All Episodes

 Well, over the past year, Nedlinger says he's gotten an answer.

-RPM recycling, the metal shredding plant on the same land that the Walmart was going to go on, causes daily noise that sounds like a freight train rumbling down the street and frequent explosions that shake Nedliger's walls.
+RPM recycling, the metal shredding plant on the same land that the Walmart was going to go on, causes daily noise that sounds like a freight train rumbling down the street and frequent explosions that shake Nedlinger's walls.

-last week a fire at the recycling plant inflamed growing tensions between residents Who say the plant has ruined their neighborhood?
+Last week, a fire at the recycling plant inflamed growing tensions between residents who say the plant has ruined their neighborhood.

-And RPM co-owner Nolan Perrin, who says he spent 200 grand to help calm the noise and wonders why he's being criticized for bringing industry to an industrial park.
+And RPM co-owner Nolan Perrin who says he spent 200 grand to help calm the noise and wonders why he's being criticized for bringing industry to an industrial park.

 Nedlinger said the shredding operations payback for opposition to the Walmart project.